-Sitting when instructed to do so, is an essential basic, canine skill.
-It teaches a dog obedience and helps to keep him safe.
+Sitting when instructed is an essential and basic canine skill.
+It teaches a dog to be patient and helps to keep him safe.
 But just how do you begin to teach your dog to sit?

-Training your dog to sit to your command is a very useful skill.
+Training your dog to sit on cue is a very useful skill.
 It has its advantages when crossing the road, using the cash dispenser or even when meeting friends.
-Teaching your dog to sit usually takes little effort and its something you can easily teach as a dog owner.
+Teaching your dog to sit usually takes little effort and it’s something you can easily teach as a dog owner.
 When you first take a new puppy into your home, you will probably find that this is one of the first commands that you train him to do.

 The benefits of the “Sit” command

 The sitting down position has the benefit of being able to control your pet’s behaviour.
 If your dog easily gets excited, he will wriggle and move around.
 In contrast, the sitting posture will keep your dog calmer and still.
 This can certainly help if you’re on a dog walk and something startles your pup.
-When you ask your dog to sit, he tends to focus all of his attention on you.
+When you ask your dog to sit, he tends to calm down and focus all of his attention on you and this will help you guide your dog out of trouble.
 This is naturally one of the aims of any training session.
 Follow these easy steps to teach your dog to sit, and to stay sitting, as you command.

-So that your dog knows he is getting the task completed correctly, you can opt to either say “Yes”, or if you prefer, use the clicker method of affirmation.
+So that your dog knows he is getting the task completed correctly, you can opt to either say “Good”, or if you prefer, use the clicker method of affirmation.
 Above all, it’s important to let your dog know that he is doing just what you expect.
-Give the reward and endorse it with a “Yes” immediately.
+Give the reward and endorse it with a “Good” immediately.